sdolman/exercise-java-small-exercises/PairGenerator.md

 }
 ```

-* create a class that generates pair partners, which should implement the following method:
+* create a class called PairGenerator that generates pair partners.
+It should implement the following method:

 ```java
 public Collection<Pair> generate() {